This Mexican Quinoa Casserole is incredibly flavorful and super healthy to boot! It's easy to make ahead of time or double the batch and freeze one.

 But I do believe that if you're cooking for yourself and/or your family on a regular basis and you're using fresh, "real" ingredients, you're already probably eating healthier than many Americans.

-I'm not a fan of the word "diet" and I don't want my girls to ever hear that word come out of my mouth when I'm speaking of how we eat - which is why I love to make delicious, healthy and easy meals like this Mexican Quinoa Casserole as often as possible.
+I'm not a fan of the word "diet" and I don't want my girls to ever hear that word come out of my mouth when I'm speaking of how we eat, which is why I love to make delicious, healthy and easy meals like this Mexican Quinoa Casserole as often as possible.
 That way we can continue to enjoy easy no-bake desserts without an ounce of guilt!

 You could also halve the recipe or just split it between two baking dishes and freeze one.
 I assure you that it will go very fast, however, so keep leftovers in mind, too!